 Following conventional social media marketing ‘wisdom’ of posting ad-nauseum times a day, Dee had no chance of ever getting ahead.

-“They explained that there are times when the information fed to you about social media is a whole lot of bullshit, and you don’t need to be a master of it.
+“Sarah explained that there are times when the information fed to you about social media is a whole lot of bullshit, and you don’t need to be a master of it.
 So don’t get tied down with all that crap.
-They understand small business, and understand that everything can seem so completely and utterly overwhelming.
+She understands small business, and understands that everything can seem so completely and utterly overwhelming.

 People believe that social media is the be all and end all and will tell you that you’ve got to do at least a post every single day.
 It becomes very stressful.”